excalith/excalith-start-page/README.md

 - Click on the links directly to launch link (duh)
 - Filter each entry by typing their names.
 Enter key launches all filtered links.
 For instance, `git` keyword will highlight both `github` and `gitlab`.
 Enter key will launch both links
 - Launch an url directly from prompt by submitting an url like `github.com`
+- Add your custom commands for quick-seraching.
+For instance, `s: some weird topic to search for` launches StackOverflow search with your query
 - Add your own categories, assign colors and add links easily
 - Fully customize the prompt line
 - Add glow around the window with your choice of colors